 When you want an oversized yoga mat and by oversized I mean much bigger than the two mats available above, you have a few options.
 Below you can see 4 yoga mats that are extra wide and have extra length to them also.

-These mats can be especially good for home where space is not limited.
-They can be used for home gyms and used as a general workout mat.
+These mats can be especially good for the home when space is not limited.
+They can be used for home gyms also, and used as a general workout mat.
 Because of how wide these yoga mats are, the options are limitless.
 Perfect for the big man or women wanting space and privacy from the comfort of their own home to perform yoga for heavier people.

 Another question plus size and overweight people consider is the size of the mat.
 Taller folks should certainly get an extra long yoga mat and therefore heavier people should get a wider oversized yoga mat.

-Oversized mats do come at a cost however.
+Oversized mats do come at a cost, however.
 Weight and money.
-So sometimes a overweight person can get away with a regular size yoga mat that’s 24″ wide and 68″ long.
-But for the convenience of extra space, the investment in a oversized yoga mat is well worth the extra investment.
+So sometimes an overweight person can get away with a regular size yoga mat that’s 24″ wide and 68″ long.
+But for the convenience of extra space, the investment in an oversized yoga mat is well worth the extra investment.